 I’d rather be a lightning rod than a seismograph.
 (Tom Wolfe)

 Recreational cricket umpiring is a hobby – whatever we are paid for expenses comes nowhere near the minimum wage.
-I reckon it’s about three pounds an hour if you take into account the time we leave home and when we return.
+I reckon it’s about three pounds an hour if you take into account the time we leave home and return.

 There are moral compromises in doing the job properly.
 I get no pleasure in messing up the village blacksmith’s weekend with a close LBW decision – the subsequent muttered insults with a gerund thrown as he trudges back to the pavilion are understandable.
 Back in the day, I was also the recipient of poor decisions (some also went against me).
-Other problems that can compromise a good day’s umpiring include no hot water in the showers and weather that can’t make up its mind.
-Umpiring is already a tough assignment without having to worry about of injury.
+Other problems that can compromise a good day’s umpiring include no hot water in the showers, and weather that can’t make up its mind.
+Umpiring is already a tough assignment without having to worry about injuries.

 Thankfully incidents of injury to umpires are extremely rare and our membership of the Association of Cricket Officials includes medical cover.
 In the last few years a lethal cocktail of modern bats the weight of concrete slabs and players working out in the gym have combined to make umpiring potentially more dangerous.
 That said, in my 12 years on the circuit I have been injured twice.

 The first occasion involved a wayward throw from a fielder at mid-wicket who was going for glory in a throw-down-the-stumps pincer movement.
-After a clean pick-up the ball missed the wickets by more than two meters as it found a resting place on my stomach.
+After a clean pick-up the ball missed the wickets by more than two meters but found a resting place on my stomach.
 Fortunately there was no damage (or indeed any subsequent complaints from Mrs Umps) and hats off to the fielder who said: Umps, your missus is going to think you’ve been up to a bit of S&M. (I have indeed paid for many a slap-up meal over the years).

-The second incident shook me to the core.
+The second shook me to the core.
 In a tight encounter where all results were on the cards, a young batter was making a valiant attempt to win the match with some clean and hard hitting.
 The finger spinner from my end was taking plenty of tap so tried a different technique, lobbing up an inviting loop which the batter struck perfectly on the half volley.
 The only thing I remember is the ball cracking into my tight shin on the full.

-As much as I like all the players on the circuit (steady on, ed) I don’t want to be leaving the ground in a coffin (and I’m not referring to the rectangular treasure chests that hold the players’ gear, also referred to as coffins).
+As much as I like all the players on the circuit, I don’t want to be leaving the ground in a coffin (and I’m not referring to the rectangular treasure chests that hold the players’ gear, also referred to as coffins).
 I now stand further back to the spinners and I now wear football shin pads (it’s hard to get rid of them) and a box to protect the crown jewels.
 These days there are hardly any visits to see them anyway.

 There is plenty that can be done to avoid injury.
-The simple mantra watch the damn ball should keep you out of trouble but some colleagues insist on watching the batters running between the wickets to get the perfect view of a possible run-out, rather than turn round to see the throw coming in.
+The simple mantra watch the damn ball should keep you out of trouble, but some colleagues insist on watching the batters running between the wickets to get the perfect view of a possible run-out, rather than turn round to see the throw coming in.
 Sure, ninety nine times out of a hundred the ball will come from the deep over their heads to wicket-keeper or bowler, but on the one occasion it doesn’t….